Urban Structure and the Environment

 - Urban form and the heat people experience.
 We link the structure of city blocks to surface and air temperature, including work that bridges remotely sensed surface temperature to the air temperature residents actually feel, and work that quantifies how the choice of analysis grid shapes conclusions.

 - Fine-scale urban air pollution.
-With Dr. Kabindra Shakya in Villanova Chemistry, we built a mobile platform for monitoring air and noise pollution in Philadelphia neighborhoods, and use it to study how pollution exposure varies with urban form and along lines of environmental justice.
+With Dr. Kabindra Shakya in my department, we built a mobile platform for monitoring air and noise pollution in Philadelphia neighborhoods, and use it to study how pollution exposure varies with urban form and along lines of environmental justice.

 NSF Geography and Spatial Sciences: Multi-Dimensional Structure of Urban Landscape and the Supply and Distribution of Ecosystem Services.
 PI, with Shakya.
 2018 to 2024.
 Established and extended the STURLA framework and the mobile air pollution monitoring program in Philadelphia.